 The lower esophageal sphincter (LES) controls the opening between the stomach and your esophagus.
 Usually, this door remains closed except for the time you eat and the food has to pass down to the stomach.
 When the sphincter muscle fails to close this door properly, the stomach acids may get pushed back up into the food pipe.

-However, when this acidic stomach content flows further towards your throat, larynx (voice box), and even nasal passage, the condition is called Laryngopharyngeal reflux (LPR) (1).
+However, when this acidic stomach content flows further toward your throat, larynx (voice box), and even nasal passage, the condition is called Laryngopharyngeal reflux (LPR) (1).

 LPR can lead to complications related to your sinuses, middle ear, throat, vocal cords, and even lungs.
 Several respiratory symptoms such as cough, wheezing, feeling a lump in the throat, chronic throat clearing, etc are often associated with LPR.